izabelacloud/Readme-Generator/README.md

   ## Usage

-  Readme.md generator via node.js
+  kkkk

   ## License

-  This project is licensed under the GNUGPLv3.
+  This project is licensed under the BSD.

   ## Contributing

-  Izabela Petrovicova
+  jjj

   ## Tests

-  Please refer to the videos below.
+  jhh

   The video on how to test this application is included here:
   1. [Walk-through Video - Clicks Only](https://drive.google.com/file/d/1ovzKQI11FcP-_ACyx3fUnvfE6kC0bc-9/view)